AfzGit/Python-Keylogger/README.md

 This keylogger is intended for educational purposes only.
 Unauthorized use may be illegal.
 Ensure that you have explicit permission before deploying such software.

+## Demo

+![](./demos/python-keylogger-demo.gif)

+HD Demo: [Demo MP4](./demos/python-keylogger-demo.mp4)

+## Key Features

+-   🔧 **Modular Design**: Easy to customize with separate server and client components.
+-   ⚙️ **Real-time Logging**: Logs keystrokes instantly for analysis.
+-   📂 **Downloadable Logs**: Allows downloading keystroke data for offline review.
+-   🚀 **Low Resource Usage**: Runs in the background with minimal impact.
+-   🧑‍💻 **Customizable**: Configurable time intervals and port settings.
+-   ⚙️ **HTTP Communication**: Demonstrates basic network communication using POST requests.
+-   💡 **Educational Value**: Teaches keylogging concepts and attacker techniques.
+-   🛡️ **Security Awareness**: Highlights risks and encourages preventive measures.

 ## How can this be used by Attackers?

 > Note: This is a Proof-of-Concept (PoC) and is not intended to be used for malicious purposes.

 A cybercriminal could create a malicious script that runs silently in the background, installing necessary Python libraries and executing the `client.py` script.
 Using the `server.py` script on their own system, they can track the victim's keystrokes to collect sensitive data, which could then be exploited for further attacks, such as credential theft or identity exploitation.

-## Demo

-![](./demos/python-keylogger-demo.gif)

-HD Demo: [Demo MP4](./demos/python-keylogger-demo.mp4)

 ## Components